mookemon/spanishfuckhtml/exampleSite/content/_index.md

 ---
-title: 'Hugo Whisper Docs'
+title: 'Spanish Glossary'
 date: 2018-11-28T15:14:39+10:00
 ---

-Whisper is a documentation theme built with Hugo.
-The design and functionality is intentionally minimal.
+This is  just a website for keeping track of everything we learned in spanish.